-Big schools of fish; healthy corals; ripping currents; warm, crystal clear blue waters and large and diverse shark populations.
+Big schools of fish; healthy corals; ripping currents; warm, crystal clear blue water and large and diverse shark populations.
 That’s what makes Fakarava such an exceptional place to dive.
 The French Polynesian atoll has been an UNESCO biosphere reserve since 2006.
 Two main passes feed into the 400+ square mile lagoon.
 The first is the Garuae Pass, located on the north side.
 The second is the Tetamanu or Tumakohua Pass, located 33 miles to the south.
 The strong tidal exchange between the ocean and the lagoon concentrates the fish in the passes, which have proliferated considerably in the absence of commercial fishing.
 The result is a healthy reef dominated by corals, algae eaters and predators that generate welcome tourist dollars for the 800+ locals that inhabit Fakarava.
 A true biosphere reserve success!

 I spent a week diving French Polynesia with my friends of Unique Dive Expeditions.
 Our quest was to photograph the grouper spawning in Fakarava South Pass.
 Every year in June or July, several days before the full moon, close to 20,000 marbled groupers (Epinephelus polyphekadion) leave their solitary lifestyle in the lagoon and gather to spawn in the mouth of the pass.